danielvdende/opulent-pandas/README.md

 [![PyPI version](https://badge.fury.io/py/opulent-pandas.svg)](https://badge.fury.io/py/opulent-pandas)
 # Opulent-Pandas
 Opulent-Pandas is a schema validation packages aimed specifically at validating the schema of pandas dataframes.
-It takes heavy inspiration from [voluptuous](), and tries to stay as close as possible to the API defined in this package.
-Opulent-Pandas is different from voluptuous in that it heavily relies on [Pandas]() to perform the validation.
+It takes heavy inspiration from [voluptuous](https://github.com/alecthomas/voluptuous), and tries to stay as close as possible to the API defined in this package.
+Opulent-Pandas is different from voluptuous in that it heavily relies on [Pandas](https://pandas.pydata.org/) to perform the validation.
 This makes Opulent-Pandas considerably faster than voluptuous on larger datasets.
 It does, however, mean that the input format is also a Pandas DataFrame, rather than a dict (as is the case for voluptuous)
-A performance comparison of voluptuous and Opulent-Pandas can be found [here]()
+A performance comparison of voluptuous and Opulent-Pandas will be added to this readme soon!

 ## Example
-Defining a schema in Opulent-Pandas is very similar to how you would in [voluptuous]().
+Defining a schema in Opulent-Pandas is very similar to how you would in voluptuous.
 To make the similarities and differences clear, let's walk through the same example as is done in the voluptuous readme.

 Twitter's [user search API](https://dev.twitter.com/rest/reference/get/users/search) accepts query URLs like: